 In August 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU) No 2020-06 Debt with Conversion and Other Options (Subtopic 470-20) and Derivative and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40), Accounting for Convertible Instruments and Contract's in an Entity's own Equity.
 The ASU simplifies accounting for convertible instruments by removing major separation models required under GAAP.
 Consequently, more convertible debt instruments will be reported as a single liability instrument with no separate accounting for embedded conversion features.
 The ASU removes certain settlement conditions that are required for equity contracts to qualify for the derivative scope exception, which will permit more equity contracts to qualify for it.
 The ASU simplifies the diluted net income per share calculation in certain areas.
-The ASU is effective for annual and interim periods has been amended for small businesses to beginning after December 15, 2023 as early adoption was permitted for fiscal years beginning after December 15, 2020 and interim periods within those fiscal years.
+The ASU is effective for annual and interim periods has been amended for small businesses to beginning after December 15, 2020 and interim periods within those fiscal years.
 The Company evaluated there is no impact this new guidance will have on its financial statements.

-NOTE - 2: GOING CONCERN
+NOTE- 2: GOING CONCERN

 These condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America applicable to a going concern.
-Through July 31, 2022, the Company had no revenues, has accumulated deficit of \$16,094,108 and a working capital deficit of \$1,793,102 and expects to incur further losses in the development of its business.
+Through October 31, 2022, the Company had no revenues, has accumulated deficit of \$15,980,678 and a working capital deficit of \$1,531,015 and expects to incur further losses in the development of its business.
 The Company has not yet established an ongoing source of revenue sufficient to cover operating costs, which raises substantial doubt about its ability to continue as a going concern.
 The financial statements do not include any adjustment that might result from the outcome of this uncertainty.